bahramlavi/short-term-forecasting/README.md

 <strong> Case Study: UNISIM-IV</strong>

+This work focuses on the UNISIM-IV benchmark dataset as a case study to evaluate shallow machine learning and deep learning approaches on short-term production rate forecasts.
+UNISIM-IV is an open-source benchmark case based on a light-oil carbonate Brazilian pre-salt field with a high oil-gas ratio and CO2 content.
+In the production strategy, the database consisted of six vertical producers (which are indexed as {P11, P12, . . . , P16} and seven vertical WAG-CO2 injectors.
+This study only focuses on the producer's data.
+Each producer’s data contains the daily information on Oil Rate (OR), Water Rate (WR), and Gas Rate (GR).

+The producers' dataset (P11 to P16) can be found in the './U4_Data/' folder.

 <strong>Requiements</strong></br>
-Make sure your system satisfies with packages requirments specified in requirment.txt file.
+Make sure your system satisfies with package requirements specified in the requirements.txt file.
 Or install them by:

-<code> pip install requirement.txt</code>
+<code> pip install requirements.txt</code>

 <strong> Training Oil Rate</strong>
 To perform training on the shallow machine learning models, to predict Oil Rate (OR) and consider OR as model input, run the following command: